sergeev92/Wine-Quality/README.md

 ## Instructions
 It is recommended to start with looking at WineQuality.ipynb with model developing process and then move to CalibratedModels.ipynb to use calibrated models.

+First of all it is necessary to run Jupyter Notebook server and open WineQuality.ipynb.
+As was mentioned above, this file contains all steps of model development process as well as some comments related to the obtained results.
+In addition, after final model is choosen, this file save all required information to the separate files stored in Test Data and Calibrated Models folders.
+Given that these files are already presented in the repository, it is not necessary to re-run the whole file but it is possible only to review it.

+It should be noted that there are two calibrated models - quality and quality type model.
+Quality model predicts quality in the format of integer numbers, whereas quality type model use groups of integer numbers to arrive at the format of "low quality", "medium quality" and "high quality".
+However, these quality types are also presented as integers where 1 corresponds to "low quality" and 3 - to "high quality".

+It should be also mentioned that input data contains few (or no) observations for extremely quality values, like 1, 2, 3 and 9.
+So, for such cases calibrated models may give worse results.

+After reviewing main file (or in case of ignoring it), it is recommended to open CalibratedModels.ipynb and try to use calibrated model.
+Currently, the code is written in such a way that it simply takes the same testing data, that was used during model development and apply the model for prediction.
+Thus, the results will be exactly the same as in the main file.

+However, this file can be used with arbitrary data as well.
+In this case, data should be save in .csv format like original input data.
+Then, before applying the model, the data should be standardized and reduced (file CalibratedModels.ipynb contains more detailed comments).

 ## Summary